Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 47.5 points in six of 10 games this season.
+- Kansas City and its opponents have gone over the current 47.5-point total in six of 10 games this season.

 - Green Bay's games have gone over 47.5 points in two opportunities this season.

-- The two teams combine to average 50 points per game, 2.5 more than the over/under in this contest.
+- The two teams combine to score 50 points per game, 2.5 more than the over/under in this contest.

-- The 48.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 47.5 over/under in this contest.
+- The 48.4 points per game these two squads have allowed to opponents this season are 0.9 more than the 47.5 total in this contest.

 Chiefs stats and trends

-- Thus far this year Kansas City has two wins against the spread.
+- Kansas City has two wins against the spread in eight games this year.

-- The Chiefs have covered the spread once this season when favored by 7 points or more (in four chances).
+- This season, the Chiefs have just one ATS win in four games as a favorite of 7 points or more.

-- Kansas City's games this year have hit the over on four of 10 set point totals (40%).
+- Kansas City has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).

-- Kansas City is 2-8 against the spread and 4-4 overall when the team totals over 331.8 yards.
+- In games that Kansas City piles up over 331.8 yards, the team is 2-8 against the spread and 4-4 overall.

 - This year, the Chiefs have turned the ball over 19 times, five more than the Packers' takeaways (14).